inumella-sricharan/network-insights-with-gephi/README.md

-# network-insights-with-gephi
+# network-insights-with-gephi <br>
- Network analysis, visualization and gathering insights with gephi software
+ Network analysis, visualization and gathering insights with gephi software <br> <br>

-# twitter-followers-project:
+# twitter-followers-project: <br>
-nodes-size : degree
+nodes-size : degree <br>
-pagerank : to determine who are the most influential/important individuals in the twitter network. communities : to identify communities where nodes within a community have similarities between themselves.
+pagerank : to determine who are the most influential/important individuals in the twitter network. <br>
+communities : to identify communities where nodes within a community have similarities between themselves. <br>

 ## Force directed layout algorithms config:
 Fruchterman Reingold :